HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 Include the header WiFi.h and it JKust Works.
 (NB: This EWSP has associated with my AP previously so it already has working credentials.)

 Added `wifi.cpp` and `app_wifi.h` to use for WiFi related code including NTP and MQTT.

+## 2025-03-09 NTP client

+Use the first library that came up in the search `NTPClient by Fabrice Weinberg`.

 ## Errata